signalfx/signalfx-agent/docs/monitors/haproxy.md

 ```

 Note: The HAProxy process level stats given by the [show info](https://cbonte.github.io/haproxy-dconv/1.8/management.html#9.3-show%20info) command
 are not available at the HTTP endpoint.
-Scrape stats from the unix socket instead to include the process level metrics.
+Scrape stats from the unix socket instead to include the `show info`
+command metrics.

 ### Unix Socket Config
 The location of the HAProxy socket file is defined in the HAProxy config file, as in the following example: